hapax/hapax.github.io/assets/simple-physics.md

 ### 3.4.
 Usage notes<a id="sec-3-4" name="sec-3-4"></a>

 *Why it works.* Fermi approximation is a subtle art.
-It seems like it works because over- and underestimates tend to balance each other out.
+In general, it works well because over- and underestimates tend to balance each other out.
-This appears to be an example of the
+This is an example of the
 [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd), where averaging over different types of ignorance yields wisdom.
-In this case, the crowd is made up of subestimates!
+(In this case, the crowd is made up of subestimates!)
+But there is a little more to it than that. t
-But the *variance* (random variability) of subestimates adds up, and a good rule of thumb is to only factorise into subestimates when the combined uncertainty of these estimates is much smaller than the original.
+The *variance* (random variability) of subestimates adds up, and a good rule of thumb is to only factorise into subestimates when the combined uncertainty of these estimates is much smaller than the original.
+(To get technical, by "uncertainty", we mean "error on the logarithmic ruler, squared".)

 *Sanity checks.*
 You can increase the reliability of a subestimate by performing a sanity check.